-What Can a Handyman Do in St. Louis, Missouri?
+What Can a Handyman Do Without a License in St. Louis, Missouri?

 Missouri does not have a single statewide “general contractor license” for handymen; most contractor licensing (and nearly all enforcement) is handled at the city/county level through permits, local contractor registrations, and the locally-licensed trades (electrical, plumbing, mechanical/HVAC).
 In the City of St. Louis, you typically need (1) a City business license and (2) to follow building permit rules; trade work (electrical/plumbing/HVAC) generally must be done by locally licensed contractors even if you are a handyman.
 There is no reliable statewide “handyman exemption” dollar threshold in Missouri—limits are set by local permit and trade rules rather than a state threshold.